eteeselink/fakethat/README.markdown

             // we manually keep track of whether piGenerator.GeneratePi was called bool wasCalled = false;

-            // stub the Pi Generator to return a sufficiently good approximation of pi mug.Stub(piGenerator.GeneratePi, delegate(int precision)
+            // stub the Pi Generator with an in-place block of code mug.Stub(piGenerator.GeneratePi, delegate(int precision)
             {
                 // check validity of argument with standard NUnit assertions